 California sea lions are members of the “eared seal” family Otariidae.
-These pinnipeds live along the rock Pacific Ocean coastlines of western North America.
+These pinnipeds live along the rocky Pacific Ocean coastlines of western North America.

 This animal is also an avid diver.
-When diving deep, California sea lions slow their heart rates to allow them to remain underwater for nearly ten minutes before surfacing to breathe.
+When diving deep, California sea lions slow their heart rates to allow them to remain underwater for nearly 10 minutes before surfacing to breathe.
 This ability gives them an edge in the pursuit of the fish, squid, and shellfish that make up their primary diet.

 California sea lions have color vision.
 They don’t see all colors, however, but are limited to blue-greens of the color spectrum.